jimmyl0l3c/cfg_share_links/README.md

+# ⚠️ Archiving repo ⚠️

+Specifying custom share tokens was added in Nextcloud 31 (Hub 10) ([issue details](https://github.com/nextcloud/server/issues/45440)) so this app is no longer needed.
+There will be no future updates to this app.

 # Configurable Share Links

 App for Nextcloud that adds the ability to specify share tokens when creating new public links and change tokens of existing links.